jmcnamara/xlsxwriter.lua/dev/docs/source/worksheet.rst

 the data in the column as your write it.

 As usual the ``format`` :ref:`Format <format>`  parameter is optional.
-If you wish to set the format without changing the width you can pass ``None`` as the width parameter::
+If you wish to set the format without changing the width you can pass ``nil`` as the width parameter::

     format = workbook:add_format({bold = true})

-    worksheet:set_column(0, 0, None, format)
+    worksheet:set_column(0, 0, nil, format)

 The ``format`` parameter will be applied to any cells in the column that don't have a format.
 For example::

-    worksheet:set_column("A:A", None, format1) -- Col 1 has format1.
+    worksheet:set_column("A:A", nil, format1) -- Col 1 has format1.

     worksheet:write("A1", "Hello")             -- Cell A1 defaults to format1.
     worksheet:write("A2", "Hello", format2)    -- Cell A2 keeps format2.

 A  row format takes precedence over a default column format::

-    worksheet:set_row(0, None, format1)        -- Set format for row 1.
+    worksheet:set_row(0, nil, format1)        -- Set format for row 1.
-    worksheet:set_column("A:A", None, format2) -- Set format for col 1.
+    worksheet:set_column("A:A", nil, format2) -- Set format for col 1.

     worksheet:write("A1", "Hello")             -- Defaults to format1
     worksheet:write("A2", "Hello")             -- Defaults to format2